Jan Nagórski

-Alfons Jan Nagórski (1888–1976), also known as Ivan Iosifovich Nagurski, was a Polish engineer and pioneer of aviation, the first person to fly an airplane in the Arctic and the first aviator to perform a loop with a flying boat.
+Alfons Jan Nagórski (1888–1976), also known as Ivan Iosifovich Nagursky, was a Polish engineer and pioneer of aviation, the first person to fly an airplane in the Arctic and the first aviator to perform a loop with a flying boat.

 Biography

 Early life

 Jan Nagórski was born on January 27, 1888, in Włocławek, Russian Empire.
 He completed a local trade school and in 1909 graduated from an infantry junker school in Odessa and the All-Russian Aeroclub in 1912.
 The following year he accomplished his training at the Naval Engineering School in Gatchina near St. Petersburg where he earned his wings.
 He was among the first pilots of the Imperial Russian Navy.